Geological Survey of Norway

 Geological Survey of Norway (Norges geologiske undersøkelse), abbreviation: NGU, is a Norwegian government agency responsible for geologic mapping and research.
 The agency is located in Trondheim with an office in Tromsø, with about 200 employees.
 It is subordinate to the Norwegian Ministry of Trade, Industry and Fisheries.

 Mission

-NGU's main work is related to collecting, processing and impart knowledge related to the physical, chemical and mineralogical characteristics of the countries bedrock, mineral resources, deposits and groundwater.
+NGU's main work is related to collecting, processing and imparting knowledge related to the physical, chemical and mineralogical characteristics of the countries bedrock, mineral resources, deposits and groundwater.
 Important areas include the Arctic, Antarctica, Svalbard and the continental shelf.
 With the motto "Geology for the Society", NGU provides maps and geological information in national databases.
 The activity is organized after five key principles: